 Bicycles shall be parked in the racks provided.
 Skateboards and skates must be kept in the classroom during the day.
 Bikes and skateboards are to be walked to the street at dismissal and may never be ridden on school grounds during the school day.
 It is mandatory that students bring a lock for the bike to prevent theft.
 The school is not responsible for bikes, skateboards and skates which are brought to school.

-Holy Angels provides a Hot Lunch Program.
+Holy Angels provides a Hot Lunch Program which is produced on site.
 This program does not participate in the Federal Lunch Program.
-Daily cost for the 2016-2017 school year will be $2.95 per meal.
+Daily cost for the 2019-2020 school year will be $3.25 per meal.
 Students (grades K5-8) wishing to take hot lunch may pay each day or they may purchase a lunch ticket which is punched each time the student takes hot lunch.
-A five-day ticket costs $14.75 and a ten-day ticket cost $29.50.
+A five-day ticket costs $16.25 and a ten-day ticket cost $32.50.

 In case of an emergency (when a student runs out of punches and does not have lunch money), an “IOU” ticket will be provided and repayment is expected on the following day.
 Students are limited to four emergency tickets during the school year.

 Parent-sponsored classroom lunches (eg. student birthday party, team lunch) are not allowed.
 Celebrations for student birthdays, athletic teams, and the like should be held outside of school hours.
 Student birthday treats (if provided) should be kept simple and should not require refrigeration.